 Positive Anger-Expression: I learn that anger is a normal emotion that needs to be expressed.
-How I express my anger is a choice, whether as a savage or as a warrior.
+How I express my anger is a choice.

 Self-Determination: I pursue my goals in the face of adversity.
 I learn to conquer self-defeating thoughts and overcome obstacles.

 Respect for Womanhood: I learn how my words and actions devalue women, including those I love.
 I am more mindful and respectful in how I interact with women.
 I strive to be a self-liberator and not an oppressor.

 Visionary Goal-Setting: I create a vision for myself, for who I am, and how I want to be seen in the world.
 I create a vision that is focused on making my community and the world a better place.
 I set goals based on my vision and make responsible choices that help me achieve those goals.